 - 4 carrots, medium dice

-- Place the lamb shanks into a dish and cover them with the Old Kombucha, add the rosemary and garlic and roll the shanks around.
+- Place the lamb shanks into a dish and cover them with the Kombucha vinegar marinade (aka Old Kombucha), add the rosemary and garlic and roll the shanks around.

 - Place in fridge overnight.